 Day 2: Visit Casa Wabi

-After you have your fresh fruit and coffee for the morning, walk on over to Casa Wabi.
-Founded by Mexican artist Bosco Sodi, this world renowned museum, hotel and art residency promotes the exchange of ideas between artists and the local communities at Oaxaca, Mexico City and Tokyo.
+After you have had your fresh fruit and coffee for the morning, walk over to Casa Wabi.
+Founded by Mexican artist Bosco Sodi, this world-renowned museum, hotel and art residency promotes the exchange of ideas between artists and the local communities at Oaxaca, Mexico City and Tokyo.

-After this 2-3 hour experience, I like to head to El Papelillo, an Aztec Temazcal (a traditional Mexican sweat lodge) for some physical and mental stillness.
-For the rest of the day you can either explore your surroundings, hike the nearby cliffs or (as I like to do) eat and be very chill!
+After this 2-3 hour experience, head to El Papelillo, an Aztec Temazcal (a traditional Mexican sweat lodge) for some physical and mental stillness.
+For the rest of the day you can either explore your surroundings, hike the nearby cliffs or eat and be very chill!

-For dinner, take a quick stroll to Kakurega Omakase for a mind-blowing sushi experience.
-With course upon course of fresh seafood and local ingredients, along with a solid list of sakes and Japanese whiskeys.
+For dinner, take a quick stroll to Kakurega Omakase for a mind-blowing sushi experience, with course after course of fresh seafood and local ingredients, along with a solid list of sakes and Japanese whiskeys.
 After you’ve eaten to your heart's content, head back to the mezcaleria for a nightcap.

 Day 3: Travel to Mazunte

-Today we head south an hour and a half to my home and your destination for the rest of the trip: the pueblo magico Mazunte and the sleepy (but never dull) village of Zipolite.
+Today, head south an hour and a half to your destination for the rest of the trip: the pueblo magico Mazunte and the sleepy (but never dull) village of Zipolite.

-On the way, make sure to stop by the Mercado Benito Juarez on the south side of PE for fruit-filled freshly baked goodies (I had the apple turnover; even in the crowd of vendors, you won’t be able to miss it - follow your nose, and look for the line).
+On the way, make sure to stop by the Mercado Benito Juarez on the south side of PE for fruit-filled, freshly baked goodies.
+Even in the crowd of vendors, you won’t be able to miss it.
+Follow your nose, and look for the line.

-Once in Mazunte you’ll feel transported back in time.
+Once in Mazunte, you’ll feel transported back in time.
 Grab yourself some refreshing water out of a giant coconut or enjoy an ice cream (there’s a stand on every corner) and head to your hotel to drop your shoes off.
-I like the Zoa Hotel Secreto for its private suites nestled quietly in cliffs but still walkable to the main strip of Mazunte and less than 10 minute drive to Zipolite.
-For the first day in Mazunte, I hang by the pool or head directly to the beach.
+Zoa Hotel Secreto has private suites nestled quietly in cliffs, but is still walkable to the main strip of Mazunte.
+It's less than 10 minute drive to Zipolite.
+For the first day in Mazunte, hang by the pool or head directly to the beach.

-Close by is Playa San Agustinillo is known for being swimmable and family-friendly-Casa Corazon is a local favorite for seafood and traditional Mexican offerings.
-Or head to Playa Mazunte; Rinconcito beach will have the most people and the swimming areas are marked with safety flags - Terra del Arquitecto is a nice spot to hang out and get some delicious tapas.
+Close by is Playa San Agustinillo, known for being swimmable and family-friendly.
+Casa Corazon is a local favorite for seafood and traditional Mexican offerings.
+Or, head to Playa Mazunte.
+Rinconcito beach will have the most people and the swimming areas are marked with safety flags.
+Terra del Arquitecto is a nice spot to hang out at and get some delicious tapas.

-Before the sun goes down you’ll want to make the hike to Punta Cometa - the most outward point that Mexico sits into the ocean - to catch this world-famous sunset!
-Truly unlike anything you’ve seen before.
+Before the sun goes down you’ll want to make the hike to Punta Cometa, Mexico's outward most point jutting out into the ocean, to catch this world-famous sunset.
+It's unlike anything you’ve seen before.

 After putting the Sun to bed, walk down to the main strip in Mazunte for its international dinner offerings.
-My favorites are Tribu, Sushido, Restaurante Alessandro, Restaurante El Armadillo, Che Dieguito and Estrella Fugaz.
+Favorites include Tribu, Sushido, Restaurante Alessandro, Restaurante El Armadillo, Che Dieguito and Estrella Fugaz.

 Day 4: Relaxing day in Mazunte and Zipolite

-Sleep in if you want, these villages take their time getting up.
+Sleep in if you want.
+These villages take their time getting up.
 Being surrounded by nature and relaxing vibes, this place makes it easy to practice your personal wellness.
-I start with the physical and find a hike to catch the sunrise and meditate at Punta Cometa (equally as rewarding as the sunset).
-You’ll find this area to be a well-known yoga hot spot of Mexico.
-Being this close to fresh fruit, I always look forward to an anti-inflammatory smoothie at El Tiburon on Rinconcito Ave. - look for the cowboy ordering his smoothie from horseback.
+Find a hike to catch the sunrise and meditate at Punta Cometa (equally as rewarding as the sunset).
+This area is a well-known yoga hot spot of Mexico.
+Being this close to fresh fruit, look forward to an anti-inflammatory smoothie at El Tiburon on Rinconcito Ave.
+Look for the cowboy ordering his smoothie from horseback.
 Or grab a smoothie bowl from Las Canastas on the same street.

-It gets hot during the day, so I’ll typically spend my day back and forth from the pool to beaches (Zipolite, where we are going for dinner, has the only nude beach in the state for the naturalists in the group).
+It gets hot during the day, so feel free to travel back and forth from the pool to the beaches (Zipolite has the only nude beach in the state for the naturalists in the group).

 As evening approaches, grab a taxi to nearby Zipolite, a very open-minded, LGBTQ+ community unlike anywhere else in Mexico.
-Start with a Mezcal tasting at a dear friend of mine's bar - Gota Gorda (this is the definitive drink of Oaxaca- try the Tobala!) and then head to the best restaurant on the Oaxacan coast - La Providencia!
+Start with a Mezcal tasting at Gota Gorda (this is the definitive drink of Oaxaca.
+Try the Tobala!) and then head to the best restaurant on the Oaxacan coast: La Providencia.

 The gastro-experience here combines an artful ambiance with exquisite preparation of cuisine from the region.
-There are plenty of places to dance after, but my favorite is back in Mazunte at the open-aired La Mezcaleria in the middle of town - just follow the music!
+There are plenty of places to dance afterward, but a favorite is back in Mazunte, at the open-aired La Mezcaleria in the middle of town.
+Just follow the music!

 Day 5: Enjoy your final day on the Oaxaca Coast

-The point being is that this place is purposefully slow, you don’t have to be in a rush and everything you need is close by.
-If you happen to be around at the right time, the farmer’s market on Sunday is one of the best I’ve seen.
-A favorite vendor of mine (Ben Designs) specializes in plant-dyed textiles and clothing.
+This place is purposefully slow.
+You don’t have to be in a rush, and everything you need is close by.
+If you happen to be around at the right time, the farmer’s market on Sunday is one of the best.
+A favorite vendor, Ben Designs, specializes in plant-dyed textiles and clothing.

-For your last evening in town, If you want to avoid the crowd of Punta Cometa, continue on past it for Playa Mermijita, almost equal to the views but you can catch some solid surf.
+For your last evening in town, if you want to avoid the crowd of Punta Cometa, continue on past it for Playa Mermijita, with almost equally stunning views.
+But here, you can catch some solid surf.
 This is a unique part of the world, where you will no doubt feel the magic it has created through its nature and community-based development.

 Need to Know

-Oaxaca is a big place full of so many wonderful places to visit.
-It contains 9 of the world's 11 ecosystems and it is listed as a World Unesco site for its mole culture (land of the 7 moles).
-I would venture north going through Pluma Hidalgo (rainforest and coffee region), into San Jose del Pacifico (city above the clouds) and on to Oaxaca City (a whole trip on its own).
-If you would like itineraries to these places, stay tuned :)
+Oaxaca is a big place full of many wonderful places to visit.
+It contains nine of the world's 11 ecosystems, and is listed as a World UNESCO site for its mole culture (land of the seven moles).
+Venture north, going through Pluma Hidalgo (rainforest and coffee region), into San Jose del Pacifico (city above the clouds) and on to Oaxaca City (a whole trip on its own).

 For more Mexico travel tips, check out this guide to Mexico City by Fora Advisor Catarina Rivera: Local Vegetarian Food, Art History & Culture Guide in Mexico City.